codacy/docs/docs/organizations/managing-repositories.md

     Conversely, you automatically **stop following** a repository as soon as you try accessing any page from that repository but you don't have permissions to see that repository anymore.

-## Repository Custom Properties Filter {: id="custom-properties-filter"}
+## Finding your repositories with Segments Filter {: id="custom-properties-filter"}

-Codacy allows you to filter repositories based on **Repository Custom Properties** from GitHub.
+Codacy allows you to utilise **Segments** to filter repositories based on **Repository Custom Properties** from GitHub.
 This feature helps you to categorize and filter repositories more effectively within the Codacy platform.

 ![Repositories list filter](images/organization-manage-repos-custom-properties.png)